beecho01/material-symbols/README.md

 3. **Restart Home Assistant:**

    - After the installation completes, restart Home Assistant to load the new integration.
+   - You're browser cache may need to be deleted to show the icons as desired.
 <br>

 #### <a name="manual-installation"></a>Manual Installation